Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/optimization/performance-optimization.md

 > The provided code is intended as a guideline and must be tailored to suit your specific implementation requirements.
 Please ensure thorough end-to-end testing is conducted to validate its functionality and performance in your environment.

 ## Execution
 To improve the performance of your web application and deliver a faster, more responsive user experience, review the following guidance.
+Using Next.JS?
+Review how to How to [Optimize Next.js + Sitecore JSS](https://vercel.com/guides/how-to-optimize-next.js-sitecore-jss).

 ### Minimize File Size and Bundle Optimization